XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 </xs:element>

-We set the edition element to minimum 1 and maximum 500.
+This restricts the edition element to values between 1 and 500.

 <xs:element name="role">